hongkongkiwi/super-context/README.md

 <details>
 <summary><strong>Augment</strong></summary>

-To configure Claude Context MCP in Augment Code, you can use either the graphical interface or manual configuration.
+To configure Super Context MCP in Augment Code, you can use either the graphical interface or manual configuration.

 #### **A. Using the Augment Code UI**